dje-dev/Ceres/markup/APISamples.md

 ### Deep position analysis (with varied CPUCT search parameters)
-The third example analyzes one chess position using mulitple engines including Stockfish, Leela, the default Ceres engine, and a version of the Ceres engine configured with a different set of CPUCT tuning parameters.
+The third example analyzes one chess position using multiple engines including Stockfish, Leela, the default Ceres engine, and a version of the Ceres engine configured with a different set of CPUCT tuning parameters.
 Detailed root move statistics